NagaKushal8/Projects-/Ask Neu/README.md

 - **LLM Integration:**
   - One LLM rephrases queries to make them self-contained.
-  - Another LLM generates final answers based on the rephrased queries and retrieved context.## Technical Details
+  - Another LLM generates final answers based on the rephrased queries and retrieved context.
-  -

 - **Hydrid Retreival** Hybrid retriever combines multiple retrieval techniques, typically integrating both semantic search (vector-based) and lexical search (keyword-based), to maximize the relevance and accuracy of retrieved information